robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "What, shopping?"

 I nodded.
 She frowned.
-"It's a bit— new to me.
+"It's a bit —  new to me.
 There's more to it than I thought there would be."

 “Mm.”
 I let the stem turn between my fingers.
 “And you think I’ll like the dress.”